choojs/choo/README.md

 using [yo-yoify][yo-yoify].

-Setting up browserify transforms can sometimes be a bit of hassle; to make this more convenient we recommend using [bankai][bankai] with `--optimize` to compile your assets for production.
+Setting up browserify transforms can sometimes be a bit of hassle; to make this more convenient we recommend using [bankai build][bankai] to build your assets for production.

 ## FAQ
 ### Why is it called Choo?